-Our Social Understanding Group Program has been successful for over 15 years and many of our families’ report that their children love to attend and they see positive changes in their children.
-Our Social Understanding Groups aim to:
+PPA’s SURF (Social Understanding & Relationship Fundamentals) Group Programs have been successful for over 20 years providing stimulating, fun and effective social experiences for participants.
+Many of our families report that their children/adolescents love to attend, and they see positive changes.
+Our SURF Groups aim to:

 - Foster Successful Peer Relationships